How To Go To Cambodia From Bangkok Via Aranyaprathet

 If the line is long enough for tourists to be spilling out to the canopied walk outside the building when you arrive, expect to stay there for at least 30 minutes.
 There are no seats to rest on.
 This is the time when it is nice to have a bottled water or some small snacks to nibble while waiting.

-When your line reaches the inside of the Thailand Immigration Departure Checkpoint, be sure to get a blank departure card (they are placed on top of tables) and to fill it out.
+When your line reaches the inside of the Thailand Immigration Departure Checkpoint, be sure to get a blank departure card (they are placed on top of tables) and to fill it up.
 You need to present that, together with your passport, to the immigration officer who will stamp the date of your "exit" from Thailand.

 How You Enter The Cambodian Territory